 Two staff connected to the bank were killed in World War II.
 Sergeant Harry William Mayne, No. 1176480, of the RAF Volunteer Reserve, died 19th August 1942, aged 30, and was buried at Eyeworth Churchyard, Bedfordshire.
 This was possibly a training accident.
 Flight Sergeant John Joseph O’Brien Heady, also of the RAF Volunteer Reserve, 153 Sqn., was killed 14th February 1945, when the Lancaster he was on board was shot down by a Ju88 over eastern Germany.
 A plaque in the Bank remembered them both.
 The plaque was moved to the Central Milton Keynes Branch.

 In 1840 this property was two cottages, and so it is in the 1881 auction particulars too, and it is so shown on the 1880 ordnance survey map, with a large building at the bottom of the garden.
 The auction particulars mention a granary over the workshop.
 The name John Giles is mentioned, so perhaps it was a timber merchants.
 The auction evidently aroused the interest of buyers; it is dated for August 24 but in the previous June the two cottages had been sold to George Spreckley, the tailor, for £245, and he held them until 1900 when he sold to the grocer, Frederick Wingrave at £400, and he held them as an investment.
 Wingrave sold the southern part which became No.51 in 1927, to Sidney Crawley, the butcher, who came up from No. 47 Station Road, and Crawley eventually sold to the Co-Operative Society.
 Dolly Mills – “Mr Crawley, the butchers shop.
 He was a typical butcher – a large man with a large tummy and always wore a blue striped apron and sometimes wore a boater hat.
 He had a daughter, Gwen, who at times helped in the shop.
 He also had a dog that sat in the doorway.”
-It was lately Pearces Bakery, and since 2005 has been Oliver Adams in the same trade. in 2019 The Whisk was due to open.
+It was lately Pearces Bakery, and since 2005 was Oliver Adams in the same trade. in 2019 The Whisk was due to open.